sjalex78/sjcoding_blog/content/posts/20210705-putting-the-form-in-formatter.md

 {{< gist sjalex78 59c93601dbe33abd091418e4f8d5acf2>}}

 > <span style="font-size: 2em;">gets take the input from the user </span>

 > <span style ="font-size: 2em;">while chomp simple removes the extra line</span>

-The *method* to capitilize was forced to only be applies to the variable answer rather than the variable by simply making it excitingjust add a ! to the end.
+The *method* to capitilize was forced to only be applies to the variable answer rather than the variable by simply making it exciting just add a ! to the end.

 Now I wonder what a ? might do ......